Does Buying Website Traffic Work in 2026?

 How Does Buying Traffic For A Website Work?

-To give you a bigger and better picture of how buying traffic for a website works, we will first explain to you different ad formats.
+To give you a clearer picture of how buying website traffic works, we will first explain the different ad formats.
 Generally, there are 7 main ad formats –

 1. Search Ads